inteliclinic/NeuroonOpenCore/README.md

 At the moment the library can be thought of as a "passive" component, i.e. it doesn't start any threads of its own and is entirely dependable on the caller to call its functions.
 In other words all calls to the library are synchronous.
 Some functions such as passing the BLE frames into the library may once in a while trigger some computations, however in our experience these computations are not very heavy and should not block the calling thread for too long.

 All the results from the library are returned by callback functions.
 The client code is required to provide pointers to functions that will receive result data such as for example the results of sleep staging algorithm.
 As mentioned before, the library does not use its own threads nor any synchronization mechanisms, so the callbacks are called in the caller's thread.
-More specifically they're called in the thread that called the feed_eeg_data or feed_ir_led_data functions.
+More specifically they're called in the thread that called the feed_data_stream0 or feed_data_stream1 functions.
 Any heavy computations will also be called as a result of calling these two functions.

 Dependencies
 ------------